-Johnny has a 9 seater mini-bus and can take people on a tour of olive groves, olive presses (particularly when they are working, have their fires lit and can offer you bruschetta - toasted bread - on which to taste the freshly-pressed and explosive oil) and olive oil producers.
+Johnny has a 9 seater mini-bus and can take people on a tour of olive groves, olive presses (particularly when they are working you can taste the freshly-made oil) and olive oil producers.

 Only one Englishman has worked on the tasting panel of Slow Food's Extravergini olive oil guide: Johnny Madge.
 His expertise is thus unique.